Kristjan Kangur

-Kristjan Kangur (born 23 October 1982) is an Estonian professional basketball player for Tallinna Kalev in the Latvian–Estonian Basketball League.
-He is 2.03 m (6 ft 8 in) tall, and he can play at both the small forward and power forward positions.
+Kristjan Kangur (born 23 October 1982) is a former Estonian professional basketball player who currently serves as an assistant coach for BC Kalev of the Korvpalli Meistriliiga.
+He is 2.03 m (6 ft 8 in) tall, and played at both the small forward and power forward positions.

 Professional career

 2000–2010

 Kangur started his professional career in 2000, when he signed with Tallinn Kalev.
 He stayed with the team for the next three years winning the Estonian Championship titles in 2002 and 2003.
 He also won the Estonian Cup in 2001.
 Despite his young age, Kangur was one of the top performers in the Estonian league averaging 11.2 points and 7.3 rebounds in the 2002–03 season and 15.7 points and 6.2 rebounds in the 2003–04 season.

 Good performances in Estonia earned Kangur his first foreign contract in 2004 when he signed with Bayer Giants Leverkusen of the German Bundesliga where he spent the next two seasons.
 After two years in Germany he returned to Estonia and signed with Kalev/Cramo.
 He stayed with the team until the end of the 2008–09 season winning three Estonian Cups and one Estonian Championship.
 Kangur was a solid leader for Kalev during those three seasons.
 He averaged 11.4 points and 4.9 rebounds in the 2009 play-offs and was awarded the MVP of Estonian League Finals.

 In July 2009 Kangur signed a deal with French Pro A top team ASVEL Basket.
 He averaged 5.9 points and 2.0 rebounds in his debut season of the EuroLeague as well as 5.1 points and 2.0 rebounds in Pro A. Though Kangur won the French Supercup and French League Cup with ASVEL, the season was a disappointment to the team as they narrowly missed out the EuroLeague Top 16 phase and didn't reach to the playoffs of their domestic league.